-- 2. Cutoff Date for Tracking Costs: Expenditures incurred up to 30 days after the creation of the final element (e.g. digital air master, composite answer print or digital cinema files) can be qualified, regardless of when they are paid.
-Services that have not yet been performed by that date do not qualify, even if they have been prepaid. - Documentation indicating the date of completion of the final element will be required by the CPA performing the Agreed Upon Procedures.
-Please use the Final Element Creation Verification Form available on the CFC website. - 3.
-Refunds and credit notes received for discounts, rebates, insurance claims, invoicing errors, and purchase returns must be credited to the production costs. - 4.
-In-kind services that are exchanged for equity in the project and deferrals are not considered qualified expenditures.
-Only direct out-of-pocket costs may qualify. - 5.
-Contingency funds which are spent during the production period should be properly allocated into the specific accounts on the cost reports. - 6.
-All receipts/invoices must be legible; illegible documentation may not be accepted by the CPA.
-Petty Cash (P.C.) receipts should be numbered, legible, and must not be truncated, with each transaction clearly marked on the front of the P.C. envelope or on a spreadsheet. - 7.
-The costs recorded are to be actual costs with no markups, profit additions or personal expenses.
+- The maximum amount of Tax Credits any project can receive under the Soundstage Filming Program is \$12 million, or the greater of \$12 million or \$750,000 per episode of a season of a television series, inclusive of Uplifts. - Refunds and credit notes received for discounts, rebates, insurance claims, invoicing errors, and purchase returns must be credited to the production costs. - In-kind services that are exchanged for equity in the project and deferrals are not considered qualified expenditures.
+Only direct out-of-pocket costs may qualify. - Contingency funds which are spent during the production period should be properly allocated into the specific accounts on the cost reports. - All receipts/invoices must be legible; illegible documentation may not be accepted by the CPA.
+Petty Cash (P.C.) receipts should be numbered, legible, and must not be truncated, with each transaction clearly marked on the front of the P.C. envelope or on a spreadsheet. - The costs recorded are to be actual costs with no markups, profit additions or personal expenses. - When applicable, stage filming days should be tagged either CS for a Certified Soundstage principal photography day or SF for a Stage Filming principal photography day on a non-certified soundstage, to enable verification of a minimum of 50% of stage filming days on certified soundstages during the production period.
+Please note that no less than six hours of work on the stage is required for the day to count as a stage shooting day.

-B. SPECIFIC TRACKING TIPS & USEFUL INFORMATION
+2. SPECIFIC TRACKING TIPS & USEFUL INFORMATION

-1. Producer Hyphenate Wage Split
+A. Producer Hyphenate Wage Split